turingschool/curriculum/source/projects/store_engine.markdown

 This project will be peer assessed using user-driven stories and the rubric below.

 1. Correctness
-  * 3: All provided stories pass without an error or crash
+  * 3: All provided stories pass
-  * 2: One story failed
+  * 2: One story could not be completed
-  * 1: Two or three stories failed
+  * 1: Two or three stories could not be completed
-  * 0: More than three stories failed
+  * 0: More than three stories could not be completed
 2. Testing
   * 3: Testing suite covers >95% of application code
   * 2: Testing suite covers 85-94% of application code
   * 1: Testing suite covers 70-84% of application code
   * 0: Testing suite covers <70% of application code
 3. Code Style
-  * 3: Source code generates no complaints from Cane or Reek.
+  * 3: Source code generates no complaints from Cane or Reek
   * 2: Source code generates warnings about whitespace/comments, but no violations of line-length or method statement count
   * 1: Source code generates six or fewer warnings about line-length or method statement count
   * 0: Source code generates more than six warnings about line-length or method statement count